 This program provides data on the numbers and kinds of nematodes in the soil and recommendations on needs for control.
-Soil samples must be collected in the fall no later than November 20.
+Soil samples should be collected in the fall following harvest and no later than November 20.
 Local Extension offices have instructions, sample information sheets, and bags for packaging samples.
-A service charge of \$11 per sample is required at the time of sample submission.
+Samples can be sent to the Tidewater AREC Nematode Diagnostic Lab.
+For additional information contact Dr. Hillary Mehln.